ConGustoAI/chat/README.md

 - Clone the repository: `git clone https://github.com/ConGustoAI/chat`
 - Copy `.env.example` to `.env` and set the environment variables.
-- Make sure you have NodeJS v20 and Bun installed.
+- Make sure you have NodeJS v20+ installed.
-  - Install NodeJS 20, platform-dependent.
+  - Install NodeJS, platform-dependent.
-  - `npm install -g bun`

 - Install the dependencies
-  `bun i`
+  `npm i`

 - Populate .env with your Postgres connection string, Google and/or Github OAuth credentials.

 - Run migrations (populate the table structure) and seed the database with default data.
-  `bun db:migrate`
+  `npm db:migrate`
-  `bun db:seed`
+  `npm db:seed`

 - Start the dev server
-  `bun dev`
+  `npm dev`

 - Open the browser at http://localhost:5173 and sign up as a new user.

 > **Note:** Run migrations when you make changes to the database schema (src/lib/db/schema/*.ts):
-- `bun db:generate` to update the migrations.
+- `npm db:generate` to update the migrations.
-- `bun db:migrate` to apply the migrations.
+- `npm db:migrate` to apply the migrations.
 This will sync the database schema with the code.

-If you update the default providers/models/assistants, don't forget to reflect this in `src/lib/db/seed.ts`
+If you update the default providers/models/assistants, don't forget to reflect this in `src/scripts/seed.ts`

 ## Deployment on Railway.app (Recommended)